-It is common that scammers/cybercriminals use email as a tool to trick recipients into transferring them money, providing sensitive information, or even installing malware on their computers.
-Typically, cybercriminals disguise their emails as urgent, important, official letters from legitimate companies, organizations, or other entities.
-It is important to know that when emails are used to deliver malware, they contain a website link or attachment.
+Typically, cyber criminals disguise their emails as urgent, important, official messages from legitimate companies, organizations or other entities.
+When emails are used to deliver malware, they contain a website link or attachment.

 |Threat Type||Phishing, Scam, Social Engineering, Fraud|